MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 2. Copy the parameters from the response in the previous step, as most of them are used in the next step, including the `package_asset_id`, `upload_domain` & `url_encoded_token`.

+    Determine the size of your app package in bytes.
+It's recommended to use a command such as `wc -c ExampleApp.ipa` to get an accurate byte count.

-   You must also determine the `MIME Type` for the `content_type` based on your app:
+    Set the `MIME Type` for the `content_type` based on your app:
         - **Android** uses vendor type `application/vnd.android.package-archive`
         - **iOS** uses general type `application/octet-stream`

-    You also must determine the filesize of your app package in bytes.
-It's recommended to use a command such as `wc -c ExampleApp.ipa` to get an accurate byte count.

     The final command should look something like this:
     ```shell
     FILE_SIZE_BYTES=(wc -c "ExampleApp.apk" | awk '{print $1}')
     APP_TYPE=`application/vnd.android.package-archive` # Android